schnetzi/spin-template-wordpress/README.md

 # 🏆 WordPress Template for Spin
 This is a template for WordPress for Spin.
 It should help make spinning up new WordPress projects easier than ever.

-- Different versions of PHP selectable (8.4, 8.3, 8.2)
+- Different versions of PHP selectable (8.5, 8.4, 8.3) and [FrankenPHP](https://frankenphp.dev/)
-- MariaDb
+- MariaDb or MySQL
 - Redis for improved WP performance
 - Github Actions for automatic deployments
 - Spin features for provision and deploy in minutes